MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 ### Unauthorized / HTTP status 401

-If you have [configured R Server to authenticate](configure-authentication.md) against LDAP/AD, but have encountered connection issues or a `401` error, then try the ldp.exe tool to search the LDAP settings and compare them to what you have declared in appsettings.json.
+If you [configured Machine Learning Server to authenticate](configure-authentication.md) against LDAP/AD, and your experience connection issues or a `401` error, very the LDAP settings you declared in appsettings.json.
+Use the ldp.exe tool to search the correct LDAP settings and compare them to what you have declared.
 You can also consult with any Active Directory experts in your organization to identify the correct parameters.

 ### Configuration did not restore after upgrade